Hel1umJ/FineTuning/README.md

 - **Memory Issues**: Reduce batch size or use gradient accumulation
 - **CUDA Problems**: Make sure PyTorch is installed with CUDA support
 - **Flash Attention**: Install flash-attn properly for your CUDA version
+- **Permission Issues**: The pipeline automatically sets up a custom HuggingFace cache directory in the build folder to avoid permission problems
+- **Padding Direction**: All tokenizers are configured with `padding_side='left'` for compatibility with Flash Attention in Phi-3 models

 ## License